-Fixing a rate can also be a savvy move for first time buyers as they will know that if they can meet their current repayments they are secure in their new home for a number of years.
+Fixing a rate can also be a savvy move for first-time buyers as they will know that if they can meet their current repayments they are secure in their new home for a number of years.

-Though, it’s most sensible to approach the question of when to fix from a personalised perspective based on your own circumstances and forecasts of income and outgoings, or you could find yourself obsessing about the markets and factors beyond your control.
+However, it’s most sensible to approach the question of when to fix from a personalised perspective based on your own circumstances and forecasts of income and outgoings, or you could find yourself obsessing about the markets and factors beyond your control.

 The lowest rates and longest fixes

-After the 2008 crash fixed-rate mortgages of 5-10 years all but disappeared, but they are making a comeback, with many lenders bringing out mortgages with fixed rate for 10 years at some of the lowest rates ever offered.
+After the 2008 crash, fixed-rate mortgages of 5-10 years all but disappeared.
+But they are making a comeback, with many lenders bringing out mortgages with fixed rate for 10 years at some of the lowest rates ever offered.

 Getting a mortgage this year?